22.2 C

 Ishasha wilderness

-Famous for harboring the tree-climbing lions, Ishasha, lies south of the Kazinga channel and is linked to Kasenyi plains by Maramagambo central forest reserve.
-Ishasha also borders with Rwindi plains which extends into Virunga national park in DR Congo.
-The ecological significance of Ishasha wildlife corridor supports migration of species especially elephants and lions.
-The River Ntungwe is home to hippos and it is one of the best places to have a traditional bush breakfast and sundowner on the banks.
+Famous for harboring the tree-climbing lions, Ishasha lies south of the Kazinga channel and is linked to Kasenyi plains by Maramagambo central forest reserve.
+Ishasha borders with Rwindi plains which extends into Virunga national park in DR Congo.
+Ishasha wildlife corridor supports migration of species including elephants and lions.
+Other species in Ishasha include topi, Congo buffaloes, and bush bucks.
+The best safari experiences to catch a glimpse of elephants and hippos is to have a bush breakfast and sun downer on the banks of River Ntungwe at Ishasha Wilderness Camp.
+While in Ishasha and want more things to do, check out the newest spot for white water rafting on Birira River.

 The tropical forests of Kalinzu and Kyambura gorge are home to chimpanzees and other primate species such as black and white colobus monkeys.
 There’s a high chance to see chimps but non of these sites can compare to Kibale.
 Kyambura gorge hike offers a chance to descend down into the 100 meter gorge to track chimps.
 This hike can be challenging than the Kalinzu chimp trek which is generally considered easier due to relatively gentle terrain.